Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 ### Code and Security Quality Checks

-- Run Ruff, MyPy/Pyright, Unit tests/Coverage, CodeQL, Bandit in CI
+- Run Ruff, MyPy/Pyright, Unit tests/Coverage, CodeQL, Bandit, Safety,Pip-audit in CI
 - Scan for secrets and credentials in commit history and codebase
 - Check for dependency vulnerabilities with GitHub's dependency review TO DO